 The health benefits of swimming are numerous, especially for the elderly.
-The obvious benefit is it’s gentle on the body with very low impact on joints.
-Swimming also provides improved heart health, reduces the risk of osteoporosis, increases flexibility and improves muscle strength and tone.
+The obvious benefit is it’s gentle on the body with a very low impact on joints.
+Swimming also provides improved heart health, reduces the risk of osteoporosis, increases flexibility, and improves muscle strength and tone.
 Plus, it’s fun!

 4. Strength Training

 It is recommended by the Center for Disease Control that people over the age of 65 practice strength training at least twice a week.
 Using small weights (1 or 2 lbs.), the CDC recommends doing 10-15 repetitions of a variety of exercises like chest press, bicep curls, and triceps extensions.